ssssage/ElixirHand-eCommerce/README.md

 # ElixirHand-Seller-Services
   ElixirHand-Seller-Services is an open-source ongoing e-Commerce project based on Angular, Bootstrap, SASS, TypeScript, and ASP.NET Core WEB API.

-We are a
-* Design & Development
-* Cloud Services
-* software development % Hosting
-Service Provider based in Manchester with extensive expertise in Cloud Services and Software Architecture.

-At ElixirHand we provide complete
-* system design
-* consultancy services
-and help business in order develop applications that are resilient and scalable.
-We are Manchester based.
-So, feel free to [contact us](https://elixirhand.com/#contact)

 # Project Description
-ElixirHand-Seller Services is complete e-Commerce open source project based on Angular as a front end and ASP.NET Core as a Back end for selling products online.

-This project is built upon restful web api using asp.net core that access the database using Entity Framework Core along with Angular as a user facing site to sell and buy products.
-This project have multiple features like getting resources from web api and manipulate them, built in dependency injection system configuration, logger, working with environments variables, middleware, configuration files and EF core features for example migrations and seeding the database.
+  This project is built upon restful web api using asp.net core that access the database using Entity Framework Core.
+  Endpoints are consumed by a angular based Client App and it has features such as

-# Technologies are used for the back end development
+  # Technologies
   For backend development we used
+  * C#
+  * ASP.NET CORE APIs
   * Web APIs
-* SQL Database
+  * MySQL Database
   * Entity framework core

-# Technologies are used for the front end development
-Entire front end development is based on Angular

-# ElixirHand Seller Services Features
-Full feature list is available here [ElixirHand Seller Services Features](https://elixirhand.com/elixirhand-seller-services-the-online-store/)
+  * Identity for login and registration
+  * Automapper
+  * Lazy Loading
+  * Angular Reactive forms
+  * Paging, Sorting, Searching and Filtering
+  * Redis to store the shopping basket
+  * Orders from shopping basket
+  * Payments Handling via Stripe (new EU standards and 3D secure)
+  * An much more